 Prevention should be central.
-We believe that, among others, better education, 171 the teaching of nonviolent communication, gender equality, and tackling racism 172 contribute to reducing the level of violence in society.
-Public safety is 173 interlinked with social policies.
-Implementing stronger social policies and 174 175 fighting against poverty is key to improvement in the long term.
-We support the 176 integration of stronger, more situation-specific social policies in neighbourhoods with the highest levels of poverty.
-Prevention recognises that 177 178 the police cannot be the solution to every issue.
-Specific personnel such as 179 psychologists and street and other social workers can work better with people in 180 certain psychological states, with homeless people, and with victims of 181 violence.
+We believe that, among others, better education, the teaching of nonviolent communication, gender equality, and tackling racism contribute to reducing the level of violence in society.
+Public safety is interlinked with social policies.
+Implementing stronger social policies and fighting against poverty is key to improvement in the long term.
+We support the integration of stronger, more situation-specific social policies in neighbourhoods with the highest levels of poverty.
+Prevention recognises that the police cannot be the solution to every issue.
+Specific personnel such as psychologists and street and other social workers can work better with people in certain psychological states, with homeless people, and with victims of violence.
 These jobs should be supported and better funded.

-182 The police has become a cornerstone of failing public safety policies.
-While we believe some form of policing is needed, the police needs to be fundamentally 183 changed.
-A zero-tolerance policy on racism, sexism, and other hateful conduct in 184 the police is essential.
-The police should be made accountable for its actions 185 and an independent police oversight body should be put in place to investigate 186 police violence and other complaints.
-Democratic scrutiny of the police, in 187 which police chiefs are accountable to local assemblies and regularly answer 188 questions during public sessions, is of critical importance.
-Additionally, 189 policing must be demilitarised.
-It is unnecessary for the police to have 190 191 military-like vehicles and heavily armed officers with assault rifles and 192 grenades.
-There must be structural change - a movement away from state-sponsored 193 violence and repression and towards prevention and cooperation as tools for 194 dealing with conflict in our societies.
-Defunding the police would lead to this 195 structural change by refocusing public money towards social good.
+The police has become a cornerstone of failing public safety policies.
+While we believe some form of policing is needed, the police needs to be fundamentally changed.
+A zero-tolerance policy on racism, sexism, and other hateful conduct in the police is essential.
+The police should be made accountable for its actions and an independent police oversight body should be put in place to investigate police violence and other complaints.
+Democratic scrutiny of the police, in which police chiefs are accountable to local assemblies and regularly answer questions during public sessions, is of critical importance.
+Additionally, policing must be demilitarised.
+It is unnecessary for the police to have military-like vehicles and heavily armed officers with assault rifles and grenades.
+There must be structural change - a movement away from state-sponsored violence and repression and towards prevention and cooperation as tools for dealing with conflict in our societies.